 - Consider building your sound around your limitations; use them creatively.

 - Capturing a great idea or performance in a crappy sounding space IS better than not capturing it at all.

-- The truth is, outside of a multi-million dollar studio, which is built for recording sound, you will always be wrestling with ok room sounds.
+- The truth is, outside of a multi-million dollar studio built for recording sound, you will always be wrestling with ok room sounds.

-- Where possible, stay away from reflective surfaces like glass, try keeping bass heavy instruments away from concrete walls, and avoid recording in the corner or the dead centre of a room… Somewhere in between will typically be best.
+- Where possible, stay away from reflective surfaces like glass, try keeping bass-heavy instruments away from concrete walls, and avoid recording in the corner of the dead centre of a room.
+Somewhere in between will typically be best.